Mini Australian Shepherd Breed Info

 Health

 Miniature Australian Shepherds are very healthy dogs.
-They are prone to the same genetic problems as other dogs but are generally very healthy.
-Like many breeds, the Mini Aussie can suffer from hip dysplasia and elbow dysplasia.
+They are prone to the same problems as other dogs but are generally very healthy.
+Some of the issues they may encounter include dental problems, ear infections, and mild allergies.

 Lifespan